AdobeDocs/federated-audience-composition.en/help/start/faq.md

 +++What cloud warehouses are supported?

-The list of systems supported with Federated Audience Composition is available in [this page](../start/access-prerequisites.md#supported-systems).
+The list of systems supported with Federated Audience Composition is available on [this page](../start/access-prerequisites.md#supported-systems).

 +++